Clinics and wards used by the Cystic Fibrosis Unit

 • bone scan (every two years from age 12)

-• other investigations such as ultrasound of the abdomen are done as necessary
+• other investigations such as ultrasound of the abdomen are completed from 3yrs of age

 3. The annual review

-The appointment for the review will take place at GOSH four to six weeks following the assessment day during a Tuesday afternoon cystic fibrosis clinic.
+The appointment for the review will take place at GOSH six to eight weeks following the assessment day during a Tuesday afternoon cystic fibrosis clinic.
 This will be a longer consultation than a routine clinic appointment.

 At this appointment all the findings from the annual review are discussed with the family and child (if old enough) and a clear plan of management for the following year is made.
 This is the most useful part of the review for both parents/carers to attend if possible.
 Children and families will of course have the opportunity to ask questions and raise any concerns.